adi-chikhale21/Simon-s-Game/README.md

-This is a Simon's Game.cl
+This is a Simon's Game.